mavagio/mean-ts-auth/README.md

 ```
 npm run start:cloud
 ```
 The server will run in production environment.
+In addition the server will try to connect to mongoDB form cloud provider.
 # Demo
 - https://mean-deploy.herokuapp.com/